Print

 Instructions

-2. Make the batter (food processor method).
-In the bowl of a food processor or blender combine flour, sugar, salt, milk, eggs, and browned butter, pulse until mixture is smooth and bubbles form on top, about 30 seconds. *see notes for hand-whisking method
+2. Make the batter (hand-whisking method): In a medium bowl, combine flour, sugar, salt, milk, eggs, and browned butter.
+Whisk vigorously until smooth and bubbles form, about 30 seconds. *See notes for food processor and blender crêpe batter method.

 4. Cook the crêpes.
-Heat a 10 or 12-inch cast-iron crêpe pan, well seasoned cast-iron skillet, or another nonstick skillet over medium.
+Heat a 10 or 12-inch carbon steel crêpe pan, well-seasoned cast-iron skillet, or another nonstick skillet over medium.
 Lightly brush the surface with butter.
 Add 1/3 cup batter and swirl the pan to completely cover the bottom and sides of the skillet.
-Cook until the underside of the crepe is golden brown and it starts to bubble.
+Cook until the underside of the crepe is golden brown, and it starts to bubble.

-5. Loosen the edge of the crêpe with a spatula, then using your fingertips, carefully and quickly flip the crepe over and continue cooking approximately 30 seconds to one minute more until the crêpe is cooked through.
-Slide the crêpe out of the skillet and repeat with remaining batter coating the pan with butter as needed.
+5. Flip the crêpe.
+Loosen the edge of the crêpe with a spatula, then, using your fingertips, carefully and quickly flip the crêpe over and continue cooking approximately 30 seconds to one minute more until the crêpe is cooked through.
+Slide the crêpe out of the skillet and repeat with the remaining batter, coating the pan with butter in between crêpes.

 Notes

-• Make the batter (hand-whisking method).
-In a medium-sized mixing bowl combine flour, sugar, salt, milk, eggs, and browned butter whisk vigorously until mixture is smooth and bubbles form on top, about 30 seconds, and proceed with the recipe.
+Food processor/Blender crêpe batter method.
+Combine flour, sugar, salt, milk, eggs, and browned butter in the container of the blender/food processor.
+Pulse until mixture is smooth and bubbles form on top, about 30 seconds.

 • Prep Time: 5 minutes